$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Discussions

+{\it Comparison with other works:} In our previous study in N-matter~\citep{Barman_Pradhan_2025prd}, we found that $m^*/m$ correlates with observable properties of high mass configurations as well as a change of correlation strengths between the two thermal configurations.
+Here, we did not see any such effects.
+The presence of hyperons can be attributed to this decreased effect of nucleon effective mass.
+We instead see that nuclear saturation density playing a more prominent role in determining structures of the intermediate mass hot NS configurations.
+The reversal of stiffness for different thermal configurations for N- and NY-matter was also previously shown in the paper by~\cite{Thapa_Beznogov_2023prd}, where a selection of $\nu$-free tabulated EOSs were used.
+In the same paper, the authors showed that the appearance of hyperons or other species in the hot NS lead to an increase in $f$-mode frequency compared to that of the N-matter star for the same gravitational mass. \\

+\cite{Tsiopelas_Sedrakian_2024} in their recent work have systematically varied $L_{sym}$ as 30, 50 and 70 MeV and generated EOSs for N- and NY-matter.
+In that work, the authors found that the effect of slope of symmetry energy on the EOS diminishes with increasing temperature.
+In our previous work with cold matter~\citep{Pradhan_Chatterjee_2022prc}, it was shown that the correlation between $L_{sym}$ and astrophysical observables does not appear in all nuclear models, and it depends on which nuclear parameters control the high density behavior of the EOS.
+Further,~\cite{Jaiswal2021} found within the NL-RMF model that effective mass (and not slope of symmetry energy) to be strongly correlated with astrophysical observables for N-matter.
+It is therefore important to systematically vary all the nuclear and hypernuclear parameters within a Bayesian scheme to investigate which nuclear parameters show physical correlations among themselves and with NS observables, as demonstrated in our work. \\

-We showed the $C-Love$ relations for these hot NS configurations and found that nuclear and hypernuclear parameters do not affect these relations.
+We also investigated the universal relation between $f$-mode frequency and average mass density in case of two neutrino trapped hot NY-matter configurations and compared them with the previous fit relations given for cold and $\beta$ stable matter by various authors.
+We found that~\cite{Andersson_Kokkotas_1998mnras} and~\cite{Pradhan_Chatterjee_2021prc} fits underestimate the $f$-mode frequencies for both cases while~\cite{Doneva_Gaertig_2013prd} fit overestimates the same.
+We provide the modified fit relations for both the cases constrained by $\chi$EFT + Astro.
+We also calculated the $C-Love$ relations for these hot NS configurations and found that nuclear and hypernuclear parameters do not affect these relations.
 However, $NY(1,0.4)$ state which supports higher degree of neutrino trapping show more deviation from the universal relation without neutrino trapping.
 We provide our modified second order fit relations for these configurations. \\

+We note that previous study by~\cite{Li_Sedrakian_2023apj} consistently vary $L_{sym}$ and higher order parameter $Q_{sat}$ using RMF model with a Density-Dependent (DD) coupling formalism.
+Bayesian approaches with cold matter have been employed using DD RMF models in previous studies~\citep{Li_Tian_2025prc,Beznogov_Raduta_2023prc,Li_Sedrakian_2025prc,Li_Tian_2025plb}.
+These DD based Bayesian studies can be extended to finite temperature to explore impact of nuclear and/or hypernuclear properties on neutrino trapped hot NS configurations and their oscillation modes.
+Similarly this formalism with non-linear RMF model involving additional non-linear couplings such as vector self-interaction can be employed to this Bayesian analysis. \\